alexwlchan/iam-policy-document-tester/README.md

 Here are some of the interesting things I learnt while writing this code:

 *   **Context managers are great for temporary resources.**
-    Context managers are a useful Python feature that let you create a resource, and ensure it gets cleaned up afterwards.
+    Context managers are a Python feature that let you create a resource, and ensure it gets cleaned up afterwards.
     An example you've probably used is the `open` function for files:

     ```python